DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 First of all, *site.data.galleries* collection assigned to *gallery* variable.
 In this line the *where* filter was used - take only that collection items, which subfield *id* is equal to *page.gId*.
 It is understood that the ID must be unique, so we need only one, *first* element from *where*'s result.

-Then just pass by this gallery with `for` cycle.
+Then just pass by this gallery with `for` loop.

 The output will be like this: